Stosan/groqgo/README.md

 ## For whom

 For the golang developer or AI/ML engineer who wants to run Groq LLMs on their own Agentic/RAG/ChatBot, tightly coupled with their own application.
+It is blazing FAST; try it and see! 🏎️ 💨 💨 💨

 ## Installation and usage